kubernetes/dns/README.md

 ## Release process

 1. Build and test (`make build` and `make test`)
+1. Update the release tag.
+We use [semantic versioning](http://semver.org) to name releases.
 1. Push the containers (`make push`)
 1. Submit a PR for the kubernetes/kubernetes repository to switch to the new version of the containers.